Begin Your Pharmacy Technician Career

 Graduates of this program will complete the "Application for Pharmacy Technician" under the Program Director's certification with submission to the Washington State Department of Health - Board of Pharmacy to obtain certification.

-According to the U.S. Bureau of Labor Statistics, the employment of pharmacy technicians is expected to increase by 25% from 2008 to 2018, which is much faster than the average for all occupations.
 The scientific advances to new drugs and increased number of middle-aged and elderly people, who use more prescription drugs, will spur the demand for pharmacy technicians.
 Pay varies by experiences, employer and locality.
 For current available jobs and pay information in Washington, visit career coach.

 Pharmacy Tech Program Requirements